 - 1) A study unit is a pedagogically coherent element of the programme that can have different forms, such as a course, a case study, an internship, an elective or MSc Research. - 2) A study unit is completed with an exam. - a.
 The questions, tasks and practical exercises of each exam cannot exceed the learning outcomes of the study unit. - b.
 An outline of the learning outcomes is presented before the start or at the first meeting of each study unit. - 3) The exam may consist of a number of tests but must result in a single grade.
 Exams and tests can have the following forms: a written or oral test, a practical exercise, an assignment, or a combination of these.
-Exams and tests can be held online. - 4) A test can be taken in several parts, spread over time.
-Results of these parts are not included in the SIS, but can be shared with students via Canvas, - a.
+Exams and tests can be held online. - 4) A test can be taken in several parts, spread over time. - a.
 The student has the right to view model test questions or practice tests or representative past tests including the corresponding model answers and assessment standard before the actual test.
 In case a test is given for the first time, the Examiner has to seek for other means to inform the students about what they can expect in the test. - b.
 The maximum duration of a test is 3 hours.
 Tests of longer duration have to be split in parts. - c.
 Students shall be informed at the start of each study unit of: - i.
 The duration of the test; - ii.
 Whether books and/or notes or devices may be used during the test. - d.
 Students shall be informed at the start of each test of: - i.
 If applicable, the number of questions to be answered; - ii.
-The weight of each question. - 5) When a test or exam is held online by means of online surveillance or online proctoring, the Examination Board may lay down further rules and conditions for online (proctored) testing.
+The weight of each question. - 5) When a test or exam is held online by means of online surveillance4 or online proctoring5, the Examination Board may lay down further rules and conditions for online (proctored) testing. - 6) These further rules and conditions must comply with the General Data Protection Regulation (GDPR6) and the EER. - 7) Pursuant to Articles 12-14 of the GDPR, students must be informed before the use of online surveillance or online proctoring about the processing of their personal data. - 8) Pursuant the GDPR - a. in the event where no alternative exam method is reasonably possible, online surveillance or online proctoring can be used.7 - b. the retention period of the data is 30 days unless the examination board decides that the data needs to be maintained longer for a fraud investigation.

-&lt;sup>4 Camera-surveillance of student(s) during exams without recording via e.g. Canvas, Teams.
+4 Camera-surveillance of student(s) during exams without recording via e.g. Canvas, Teams.

-&lt;sup>5 Surveillance of student(s) using special proctoring software.
+5 Surveillance of student(s) using special proctoring software.